Webinar: The Power of Genetics in Predicting & Treating PTSD

 Speakers: Laramie Duncan, PhD, Stanford University; Heather Lasseter, PhD, Cohen Veterans Bioscience; Lauren Chaby, PhD, Cohen Veterans Bioscience

 Modern genetic studies offer unique opportunities for discoveries that will fuel future treatment and prevention efforts.
-This talk will cover major findings from the last 25 years of PTSD genetics as groundbreaking discoveries in recent years have identified specific genetic risk factors for PTSD.
-Such discoveries include those by the Psychiatric Genomics Consortium (PGC)-PTSD Working Group, which has conducted the largest genome-wide association study (GWAS) to date.
+This talk will cover major findings from the last 25 years of PTSD genetics.
+Groundbreaking discoveries in recent years have identified specific genetic risk factors for PTSD.
+Such discoveries include those by the Psychiatric Genomics Consortium (PGC)-PTSD Working Group, which has conducted a powerful genome-wide association study (GWAS) of PTSD.
 This talk will describe how massive sample sizes (of hundreds of thousands of participants) were used to make these discoveries, what they mean for research and for individuals with PTSD, and what is possible in the near future.

 - What is Genetics?